ainefernandez/F1Strategy/README.md

 ## 🔍 Exploratory Data Analysis

+Exploratory Data Analysis (EDA) is like the reconnaissance laps before the big race.
+It helps me get to know the data, spot patterns, and understand its structure before diving into model building.
+Just as drivers prepare for the race, EDA lays the foundation for solid analysis.

+All the visualizations in this EDA are generated using this [R script](1.EDA.R).

+### Fast Laps and Tyres
+In my analysis, only fast laps on dry tyres are included—64,516 laps in total.
+The goal is to estimate the expected lap time for different strategies, so I can pick the optimal one.
+To do this, I calculate lap time per kilometre and estimate the time for each stint, aiming to find the best predictors.

+There’s a noticeable variation in lap times between teams and drivers.
+Nico Rosberg, F1 champion in 2016, often talked about his "80-20 rule"—80% of success is down to the car and team, while 20% comes from the driver's skill.
+Whether or not the numbers are accurate, it's clear that both the team and driver play a huge role in lap times.

+Tyre compounds also make a big difference.
+The Medium tyre is the fastest on average, even though the Soft should be quicker in theory.
+The reason?
+The Soft wears out faster, making it the second-fastest option.
+The Hard tyre, being the most durable, is used the most, which makes sense.
+So, tyre choice can heavily impact lap times.

+### Correlations and Insights
+Most predictor correlations are low, except between *TyreLife* & *RacePercentage* and *Stint* & *RacePercentage*, which makes sense as the race progresses.
+These correlations suggest that each predictor brings unique info for estimating lap time.

+Each circuit is different—some are long, others fast.
+Circuit characteristics influence lap times and tyre wear.
+Monaco is the shortest circuit, while Belgium is the longest.
+Monaco also has the slowest lap times, while Monza, known as the "Temple of Speed," boasts the fastest lap times on average.

+Pit stops also vary across circuits.
+For example, Australia has the least time lost in the pits, while Imola has the most.
+Pit lane characteristics can significantly affect overall strategy and race outcomes.

+### Safety Car Considerations
+Race strategies must adapt to unexpected events, like the Safety Car.
+It's crucial to estimate the likelihood of a Safety Car deployment during the race and find the best predictors for that.

+Safety Cars typically occur in the early and late stages of a race, when drivers are more tightly packed.
+In the middle of the race, things settle down, leading to fewer Safety Cars.

 ## 📈 Generalized Linear Models (GLMs)

 In Formula 1, speed isn’t just about raw pace — it’s about strategy.
 The faster a driver completes the race distance, the better their finishing position and the more championship points they score.